European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-server.md

 # EUID Client-Server Integration Guide for Prebid.js

-This guide is for publishers who have access to <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> on the server side and want to integrate with EUID and generate <Link href="../ref-info/glossary-uid#gl-euid-token">EUID tokens</Link> (advertising tokens) to be passed by Prebid.js in the RTB <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>.
+This guide is for publishers who have access to <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> (email address or phone number) on the server side and want to integrate with EUID and generate <Link href="../ref-info/glossary-uid#gl-euid-token">EUID tokens</Link> (advertising tokens) to be passed by Prebid.js in the RTB <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>.

 This is called client-server integration because some integration steps are client-side and some are server-side.